darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 : The camera make and model as determined by the image's Exif data.
 You can override this manually and select your camera from a hierarchical menu.
 Only lenses with correction profiles matching the selected camera will be shown.

 lens
 : The lens make and model as determined by the image's Exif data.
 You can override this manually and select your lens from a hierarchical menu.
-This is mainly needed for pure mechanical lenses, but may also be needed for off-brand / third party lenses.
-If your lens is present in the list but not correctly identified, this may require some adjustment within the exiv2 program (see [this post](https://dev.exiv2.org/boards/3/topics/2854)).
+This is mainly required for pure mechanical lenses, but may also be needed for off-brand / third party lenses.

 photometric parameters: focal length, aperture, focal distance : Lens corrections depend on certain photometric parameters that are read from the image's Exif data: focal length (for distortion, TCA, vignetting), aperture (for TCA, vignetting) and focal distance (for vignetting).
-Many cameras do not record focal distance in their Exif data; in this case you will need to set this manually.
+Many cameras do not record focal distance in their Exif data, in which case you will need to set this manually.

 : You can manually override all automatically selected parameters.
 Either take one of the predefined values from the drop-down menu or, with the drop-down menu still open, just type in your own value.